ArkThis/AHA_ObjectWorld/AHA-Features.md

 ## May replace all (media) container file formats.

-By "dissolving" (or translating) them into MoDOs.
+By "dissolving" (or translating) them into Objects.

 ## May provide links to editing/playback/view requirements